catseye/Exanoke/README.markdown

 PL-{GOTO} takes, and *syntactically* restrict a functional language to the primitive recursive functions?

-I mean, in a trivial sense, it must be; the original primitive recursive formulae *were* functions.
-But they were highly arithmetical, with bounded sums and products and whatnot.
-What would it look like in the setting of general (and symbolic) functional programming?
+I mean, in a trivial sense, it must be; in the original definition, primitive recursive functions *were* functions.
+(Duh.)
+But these have a highly arithmetical flavour, with bounded sums and products and whatnot.
+What would primitive recursion look like in the setting of general (and symbolic) functional programming?

-Functional languages don't do the `for` loop thing, they do the recursion thing, and there are no natural bounds on that recursion, so those would have to be embodied by the grammar, and... well, it sounds interesting, but doable.
-So let's try it.
+Functional languages don't do the `for` loop thing, they do the recursion thing, and there are no natural bounds on that recursion, so some restriction on recursion would have to be captured by the grammar, and... well, it sounds somewhat interesting, and doable, so let's try it.

 [Pixley]: https://catseye.tc/projects/pixley/
 [PL-{GOTO}]: http://catseye.tc/projects/pl-goto.net/